Composer - Performer - Sound Designer

 The composition will be recorded in Greece on October 24, 2019 by the Athens Philharmonia Orchestra, for a 2020 CD release of orchestral music on the PARMA Recordings label.

 The CD includes music for solo instruments and Kyma processing (including Lyra, System of Shadows, Summer Phantoms: Nocturne, (Disturbed) Radiance, and Still Harmless [BASS]ically), two live musique concrète collages (Name Droppings and Sea Lion Mix), and three one-minute miniatures (including Remembering Allen).
 Marianne Bickett painted the original watercolor for the CD cover art.

 Explore the PARMA CD website for added content.

-Stephen Ruppenthal and I performed our composition
+9 at KISS 2018.
+On the evening concert, Stephen Ruppenthal and I performed our composition